adaltas/node-csv/src/index.coffee.md

       return unless @options.columns
       labels = @options.columns
       # If columns is an object, keys are fields and values are labels
-      if typeof labels is 'object' then labels = for k, label of labels then label if @options.eof
+      if typeof labels is 'object'
+        labels = for k, label of labels then label if @options.eof
         labels = @stringify(labels) + @options.rowDelimiter
       else